 Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances Change procedures, poor performance and termination is embedded into agreements and contracts to ensure that the Council is not locked into arrangements which are not effective.
-Performance targets for individuals and partnerships are reviewed regularly and incorporated within service plans.
+Performance targets for individuals and partnerships are reviewed regularly and incorporated within Team Plans.
 Partnership Framework and Principles Guidance, Performance and Risk system, contract key performance indicators (KPIs).
-Establishing appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured This is firmly embedded into the Delivery Plan and Service Planning process.
+Establishing appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured This is firmly embedded into the Delivery Plan and Team Planning process.
 Each year, and then as part of quarterly reporting, key performance indicators are subject to review to ensure to introduce new / amendments to the indicators, and ensure they remain SMART.
-Delivery Plan, Service Plans, Annual Report, Quarterly and monthly performance reports.
-Ensuring capacity exists to generate the information required to review service quality regularly The Council has a Policy & Performance Management Officer who works with officers and Members to monitor and track performance cascading down from the Corporate Plan, Delivery Plan and into the Service Plans.
+Delivery Plan, Team Plans, Annual Report, Quarterly performance reports.
+Ensuring capacity exists to generate the information required to review service quality regularly The Council has a Policy & Performance Management Officer who works with officers and Members to monitor and track performance cascading down from the Corporate Plan, Delivery Plan and into the Team Plans.
 There are quarterly performance reports to Committee to monitor performance, highlighting any corrective action that might be required where appropriate.
-Corporate Plan, Delivery Plan, Service Plans, Quarterly and monthly reports.
-Continuous reporting to the public on the Council website.
-Preparing budgets in accordance with organisational objectives, strategies and the Medium Term Financial Strategy The Budget and Service Planning process is fully integrated, with priorities cascading down from the Corporate Plan and Delivery Plan into Service Plans.
+Corporate Plan, Delivery Plan, Team Plans, Quarterly and monthly reports.
+Performance and risk system, Continuous reporting to the public on the Council website.
+Preparing budgets in accordance with organisational objectives, strategies and the Medium Term Financial Strategy The Budget and Team Planning process is fully integrated, with priorities cascading down from the Corporate Plan and Delivery Plan into Team Plans.
 Managers develop their budgets and resource requirements with the finance team to ensure these objectives are deliverable.
-Corporate Plan, Delivery Plan, Service Plans, Budget setting process, Committee reports, Medium Term Financial Strategy.
+Corporate Plan, Delivery Plan, Team Plans, Budget setting process including pilot Zero Based Budgeting process for 2022/23, Committee reports, Medium Term Financial Strategy.